Spanish Exercises Online: 4 Practice Websites to Strengthen Your Skills

-For the basic problems of moving to a new country, that got the job done.
-But eventually, I wanted to have real Spanish conversations with people.
-That meant practicing things like tenses and conjugation.
+But eventually I wanted to have real Spanish conversations with people, and that meant practicing things like tenses and conjugation.

 Luckily for you (and me), there are tons of great Spanish exercises online that can help you make your way to Spanish fluency.